openblockchains/awesome-diem/README.md

 ## What's News?

 [**[Libra is now Diem!
-New chiefs hired for launch in 2021!]**](https://www.diem.com/en-us/updates/diem-association/), Diem (formerly Libra Association) Press Release, December 1, 2020 -- _The Libra Association announces the adoption of a new name and the recruitment of key executives, reinforcing its organizational independence [from Facebook]._
+New chiefs hired for launch in 2021!]**](https://www.diem.com/en-us/updates/diem-association/), Diem (formerly Libra Association) Press Release, December 1, 2020 -- _The Libra Association announces the adoption of a new name and the recruitment of key [chief] executives, reinforcing [with smoke and mirrors] its organizational independence [from Facebook]._

 Q: Why the name change?